 If your domain is not in their DNS nameserver:

-If your-domain.com was NOT found in the nameserver on the receiving server you will get the following not found response.
+If example.com was NOT found in the nameserver on the receiving server you will get the following not found response.

 In this case, you can try checking your email routing.
 If you are sending from your server with us, you will need to set the email routing to local in your MX entry of your cPanel.
 If you are using a 3rd party application like Google APPs, you will need the routing set to remote.

 If this does not fix the problem, then you will want to contact tech support to find out if there is a routing issue with your DNS.

 This is the mail system at host outbound.mailhostbox.com.